donquixote/cellbrush/README.md

 Next steps:

-* Row groups, analogous to col groups.
-I simply did not have the time for this yet.
-* Combinations of row group and col groups.
-* Nested groups.
+* Nested groups, more than one level deep.
-* More options to set html tag attributes on td/th, tr, tbdody/thead/tfoot, and the table itself.
+* More options to set html tag attributes and classes on td/th, tr, tbdody/thead/tfoot, and the table itself.
   Ideas and pull requests are welcome!